-You may have heard the question, ‘Are you a cook or a chef?’
+You may have heard the term, ‘Are you a cook or a chef?’
 Are you following recipes – or a set of protocols – or you are creating menus and recipes – in our case, are we devising our own protocols and treatment plans?

 Well.
 Let me rock the boat a bit.

 What does it mean to be a chef?
-Generally speaking, a chef has studied a degree or completed an apprenticeship.
+Generally speaking, a chef has studied for a degree or completed an apprenticeship.
 They have climbed the kitchen ranks, and man, oh, man, can they cook.
 But they are far more than just cooks.